ooni/ooni.org/content/support/faq.md

 designed to measure internet censorship in the first place.

-* Based on our current heuristics, we only confirm internet censorship automatically if an ISP serves a block page for a website.
+* Based on our current heuristics, we only confirm internet censorship automatically if an ISP serves a block page for a website or if DNS resolution returns an IP associated with censorship.

 Based on this, you can easily find evidence of internet censorship through the following steps: